-1. Effective October 1, 1985 through January 14, 1991: $60 per month.
+- Effective October 1, 1985, through January 14, 1991: $60 per month.

-2. Effective January 15, 1991 through December 31, 1997: $75.
+- Effective January 15, 1991, through December 31, 1997: $75.

-3. Effective January 1, 1998 through September 30, 2002: $100.
+- Effective January 1, 1998, through September 30, 2002: $100.

 Payment is made to the member whose orders resulted in the separation.
 If both members receive orders requiring departure on the same day, then payment goes to the senior member.

 New military members who enlist with a contract to be trained in, and perform a job that the military considers "critically short-manned" are entitled to an enlistment bonus.
-The amount of the enlistment bonus is usually included in the enlistment contract, and can range from $1,000 to over $50,000.
+The amount of the enlistment bonus is usually included in the enlistment contract and can range from $1,000 to over $50,000.

 Unlike initial enlistment bonuses, re-enlistment bonuses are usually paid in installments: one-half at the time of re-enlistment, with the remainder of the bonus paid in equal yearly installments on the anniversary of the re-enlistment date.
-If the member re-enlists while in a designated combat zone, the entire amount of the re-enlistment bonus is tax-free, regardless of when actually paid.
+If the member re-enlists while in a designated combat zone, then the entire re-enlistment bonus is tax-free regardless of when it is paid.

-Family Subsistence Supplemental Allowance.
+Family Subsistence Supplemental Allowance

-Officers may be reimbursed up to $400 for initial purchase of required uniform items, and up to $400 per year after, for uniform replacement.
+After three years of service, enlisted members receive the standard rate each year.
+Officers may be reimbursed up to $400 for the initial purchase of required uniform items, and up to $400 per year after, for uniform replacement.

-The amounts payable range from $168.60 per month for a low-ranking enlisted member to $319.80 per month for a high-ranking General.
+The amounts payable range from $168.60 per month for a low-ranking enlisted member to $319.80 per month for a high-ranking general.

-Job-Related Pay.
 Some military members receive extra pay, due to the nature of their military job or assignment: